mmrabe/hypr/paper.md

 # Contrast coding with hypr

-While for simpler contrast coding schemes, contrast matrices may be easily interpretable, when custom research hypotheses are tested, contrast coding schemes can be more challenging to understand and to correctly specify.
-The `hypr` package in R provides a set of functions to aid in this process.
-It allows translating an arbitrary set of research hypotheses into a contrast matrix, and in reverse allows translating arbitrary contrast matrices into the hypotheses that they test.
-We reviewed this statistical methodolgy in a tutorial on contrast coding based on the generalized matrix inverse [@Schad2020].
+For simple contrast coding schemes, contrast matrices are easy to interpret.
+However, when custom contrast coding schemes are defined to test particular research hypotheses, contrast matrices become harder to interpret.
+The `hypr` package in R provides a set of functions to aid in the process of custom contrast specification.
+The package provides two functionalities: First, it allows the user to translate research hypotheses to the corresponding contrast matrices.
+Second, given a contrast matrix, the package translates it to the corresponding hypothesis tests.

 Most importantly, the package provides the `hypr()` function which constructs a `hypr` object.
 An arbitrary set of linear research (null) hypotheses can be passed as arguments.
 For example, to create a `hypr` object that tests a baseline condition against zero and two treatment conditions against the baseline (i.e., a treatment contrast with one baseline and two treatments), can be created as follows: